November 30, 2006 - Kingston, Ontario

 The level of play and speed of the OPJHL action was impressive, and I enjoyed this game vs the Bancroft Hawks.
 There was a pretty sparse crowd on hand, and the game presentation was basic at best.
 There was music during the stoppages and a PA announcer, but not much beyond that.
 Still I was impressed by the effort put forth by both teams.
 I have heard some good stories about how some of the smaller towns really support their Junior A level teams, I just think it is a tough sell in Kingston as they have the Frontenacs in the OHL as the main hockey draw.
 This would still be a good stop for hardcore hockey fans to catch a game.
 You should probably hurry however as the Vees are moving to a new multiplex arena located elsewhere in Kingston for the 2008-2009 season.

-**Note- The photos on this page were taken on a return stop at the arena in September of 2010
+**Note- The photos on this page were taken on return stops at the arena in September of 2010 and October 2014.

 Other information about the Kingston Voyageurs is available at: Voyageurs home